Reinbert/ros_esp32cam_diffdrive/README.md

 # ros-esp32cam-diffdrive

-This is a ROS 2 & Micro-ROS project to control an RC tank with differential drive (skid steering) with an ESP32-CAM module.
+This is a ROS 2 & micro-ROS project to control an RC tank with differential drive (skid steering) with an ESP32-CAM module.
-I'm using an XBox 360 gamepad connected to a PC running *Ubuntu 20.04* and [ROS 2 Foxy](https://docs.ros.org/en/foxy/index.html) as tele operation input.
+I'm using an XBox 360 gamepad connected to a PC running *Ubuntu 20.04* and [ROS 2 Foxy](https://docs.ros.org/en/foxy/index.html) as teleoperation input.
-This data is then sent via wifi to an ESP32 microcontroller running [Micro-ROS](https://micro.ros.org/) which transforms the input to PWM signals controlling the 2 motors.
+This data is then sent via Wi-Fi to an ESP32-CAM microcontroller running [micro-ROS](https://micro.ros.org/) which transforms the input to PWM signals controlling the 2 motors.

 At a later stage, the video of the ESP32-CAM module should be sent back to ROS 2 for further processing or display.

-Currently, I'm using an *ESP32-DevKitC WROOM-32D* board which doesn't have a built-in camera, but is slightly easier to handle than an ESP32-CAM module because of built-in buttons and a Micro-USB socket.
+**Note: This is work in progress and doesn't include all features yet.
+I retested the software and its installation in June 2023 and can confirm that it still works.

-**Note: This is work in progress and doesn't include all features yet.**
+However, it will probably fail on more recent versions of Ubuntu and ROS2, since the developers now recommend using a [micro-ROS component for ESP-IDF](https://github.com/micro-ROS/micro_ros_espidf_component) on the [micro-ROS *iron* branch](https://github.com/micro-ROS/micro_ros_setup/tree/iron) instead.**

 ## ROS 2 & micro-ROS Installation